ianepreston/blog/posts/2022-12-30-rootless-docker.md

 are fun.
 I tried adding the line to `~/.profile` because apparently `/bin/sh` does read that, but it didn't work either.
 Following this [stack overflow](https://serverfault.com/questions/736471/how-do-i-change-my-default-shell-on-a-domain-account)
 I figured out how to add an `/etc/passwd/` entry for my domain account:
-`getent passwd <EID> | sudo tee -a /etc/passwd` which obviously also had to be done as my privileged user.
+`getent passwd <user> | sudo tee -a /etc/passwd` which obviously also had to be done as my privileged user.
 Once that was complete the devcontainer fired up as expected.

 The last piece was to double check that I could correctly access the autofs mounted